windycom/windy-plugin-template/docs/WINDY_API.md

 Temperature in `K`

 **rain, rainAccumulation**
-Rain for duration of 3 or selected accumulation period in `mm`
+Rain for duration of 3 hours or selected accumulation period in `mm`

 **waves, swell**
 Array `[ U, V, size]` where U and V are direction vectors and wave size is in `m`.
 Period in seconds is computed as `Math.sqrt( U * U + V * V )`.
 Use `W.utils.wave2obj` to compute respective values